rathaumons/opencv-for-pyppbox/README.md

 * Updated: **August 2, 2023**
 * Requirements: `['numpy>=1.23.5; python_version=="3.10.*"']`
-* CUDA & CUDNN are included in the package.
+* CUDA & cuDNN are included in the package.
 * The supported hardware for **Python 3.10** + **CUDA 11.8**:
   ```
   NVIDIA GPU arch: 60 61 70 75 80 86 89